hjohn/Dirk/README.markdown

         private PaymentProcessor paymentProcessor;
     }

-This framework differs from most standard DI frameworks that dependencies can be added and removed at runtime.
+This framework differs from most standard DI frameworks in that dependencies can be added and removed at runtime.
 The used Injector will make sure that dependencies can be satisfied and will refuse to add or remove classes when it would result in broken dependencies.